khaledkamr/Leetcode/README.md

 # Leetcode

-# Description
-This repository contains solutions of the Daily challenge problems and Study plans on Leetcode

 # contents
 - ### Daily challenge problems
   Contains solution of the problems with different programing languages, and if you check [my profile](https://leetcode.com/u/khaledkamr/) on Leetcode you will find these solutions with deatailed explaination.